 In the Summer time we land at Deep Creek to start the Shotover River rafting trip.
 In the Winter time, due to snow fall and conditions we start the trip further down the river and land at Boulder Beach.

 Do we get food?

 You will not get fed during your whitewater rafting experience.
 Please ensure you have eaten before the experience starts.
-You can also purchase food and beverage from Canyon Food & brew Co out at our Raft Base when the experience is over.

 Will I be cold?

 We provide you with a 5mm wet suit, jacket, spray jacket and life jacket.
 You shouldn’t feel cold especially with all the paddling action, however if you are please let a guide know so we can give you hot water or an extra layer.

 What is the difference between the Shotover River and Kawarau Rivers?